How Far do Honey Bees Travel?

 This is why it is so important for beekeepers to provide a suitable water source for their bees.

-Honey bees collect water from edge of stream image.
+Honey bees collect water from a provided water source and the edge of planter.

 In an apiary with several hives, having a close water source is a big deal.
 It means that some workers can move on to other tasks instead of putting a massive effort into hauling water all day.